FabienRoger/Countergen/docs/countergen/data_augmentation.rst

 .. autoclass:: countergen.SimpleAugmenter
    :members:

 If you a more flexible and powerful method, use :py:class:`LlmdAugmenter`:, which uses a language model to generating variations.
 This technique has already been used in the context of Counterfactual dataset generation and is called LLMD.
-You will need to set :py:data:`countergen.config.OPENAI_API_KEY`: to your API key to use it (or set the ``OPENAI_API_KEY`` environment variable).
+You will need to set :py:data:`countergen.config.apiconfig.key`: to your API key to use it (or set the ``OPENAI_API_KEY`` environment variable).

 .. autoclass:: countergen.LlmdAugmenter
    :members: